fruitsamples/CocoaDVDPlayer/ReadMe.txt

 Now you're ready to play the DVD media on the disc.

-Note that if you launch CocoaDVDPlayer using the Xcode debugger or with GDB directly, you may find that the application terminates when it calls the DVDInitialize function to start a playback session.
+Note that if you launch CocoaDVDPlayer using the Xcode debugger, the application terminates when it calls the DVDInitialize function to start a playback session.
 This is a security feature to protect the decryption code in the DVD Playback framework.

 CHANGES FROM PREVIOUS VERSIONS